 I am always honored to be chosen for an art show.
 It's always good to get your artwork in front of people.
 But not every show is a success.
 I find there are shows, and then are SHOWS!

-My history with being accepted into shows is I get into one for every 3-to-4 shows I enter.
-I have learned never to take getting into or not getting into a show, seriously.
-Being shown isn’t crucial to the quality of my work.
-When I was a young artist, getting into shows felt like a validation of my art, but fortunately, life’s experience has made me wiser.
+My history with being accepted into shows is that I get into one for every 3-to-4 shows I enter.
+I have learned never to take getting into or not getting into a show seriously.
+Being shown isn't crucial to the quality of my work.
+When I was a young artist, getting into shows felt like a validation of my art, but fortunately, life's experience has made me wiser.

 Currently, entering a show is easy.
 The most significant expense is investing in a good digital camera and lighting.
 If you send in lousy photos, your likelihood of being accepted into a show is low!

 Another aspect of entering shows in the digital era is that it is easier to research galleries and jurors.
-It’s essential to show in galleries that tend to show styles for work similar to your work.
-For example, when looking at prior shows of a gallery, if I see a lot of traditional work emphasizing realism, I know that my work will not be a good fit.
+It's essential to show in galleries that tend to show styles for work similar to your work.
+For example, when looking at previous shows of a gallery, if I see a lot of traditional work emphasizing realism, I know that my work will not be a good fit.
 It is also true when researching the juror(s).